Wetbikeboy2500/web_content_parser/README.md

 }
 ```

-By returning a map with data and target as keys, it will interpret the return as having async code needing to be run. 'data' can be a list of arguments needing to be passed, which can be futures mixed with regular data. 'target' refers to the callback function where all the finalized future data will be sent after completing.
+By returning a map with data and target as keys, it will interpret the return as having async code needing to be run. `data` can be a list of arguments needing to be passed, which can be futures mixed with regular data. `target` refers to the callback function where all the finalized future data will be sent after completing.
 This is all handled through reinvoking a hetu function.

 **Note:** Data can also simply be a future without being inside a list.
 I am showing the more complex example to display a very handy use case.